 Add content and keywords to images of products and services so that Google will know how to rank and tag them appropriately so that relevant users can find them.
 Create your content around keywords but don’t overcrowd it unnaturally because it will look spammy to your readers.
 Work it into your titles, headlines and body paragraphs naturally.
 You can also find and tag synonyms for your keywords and use them to avoid repetition.

 Make Your Content Personal

 First and foremost, nurture your leads so that you can build real relationships with the individual members of your audience.
+You need to build brand familiarity before you try to sell anything.
 Interact with them and don’t just ask them to buy something every time you send them an email or make a post on Facebook.
 Show your readers that you care about them and they will be more willing to become paying customers.

 Secondly, make sure that the tools you are using – like forms that encourage sign-ups – actually work on your site.
 Play around with different forms and various positions so that you can find your golden egg.

 Make sure you are taking full advantage of your leads.
 Monitor the activity of those who have signed up to follow your sites versus those who have not.
 Use the data you collect and turn it around to your advantage by providing greater incentives to your readers to sign up and your followers to stay with you.

 Strategizing your content for distribution is not an easy task but it not a pie-in-the-sky unattainable ideal either.
 Be smart about your resources and how you use it, and you will see the results you want.
 Don’t look for some quick answers – valuable content marketing distribution takes work, and it’s worth it.
 Keep on trucking… and writing… you will arrive at your destination.